SreeHarshaKalluru/docker-sugar/README.md

 # Sugar Docker Container

-This is a basic docker container used to run Sugar.
+This is a basic docker container to run Sugar.
 It should work on GNU/Linux with X11 and pulseaudio.

 ### Requirements